littensy/pretty-react-hooks/src/use-defer-state/README.md

 ): [state: T | undefined, setState: Dispatch<SetStateAction<T | undefined>>];
 ```

-Like `useState`, but the updater function will defer the update until the next frame.
+Like `useState`, but the updater function will defer the update until the next Heartbeat frame.
 Only the result of the most recent state update will be applied.

 When passing a function to `setState`, it will receive the most recent value passed to `setState`, so they can be chained.